researchcompendia/researchcompendia/CONTRIBUTING.rst

 Before you get started, remember that it is easier for us to accept pull requests that are narrow in scope and easy to review.
 Ideally we want to see pull requests with a comment that is a logical changeset so plan to work in this fashion.

+When committing a change, please include the issue number in your commit comment.
+This helps us track the progress in the related issue.
+This works like so

+  $ git commit CONTRIBUTING.rst -m 'improved the contributing docs for #1'

 TODO: define some guidelines for what makes something easy to review.

 :ref:`devsetup`